Department of General Engineering

 Participation in additional Pathway, course, or co-/extra-curricular activities within the School of Engineering’s program in innovation and entrepreneurial thinking.
 Complete any two of the following program opportunities:

-• Option C: Complete an independent study project relating to technical entrepreneurship, supervised by a faculty member and approved in advance by the minor program coordinator.
+• Option C: Complete an independent study project relating to technical entrepreneurship, supervised by a faculty member and approved in advance by the minor program coordinator (minimum of 2 units).

 • Option D: Complete an additional 3 units of coursework from approved courses in the Engineering Innovation and Entrepreneurship program (shown below).
 Courses chosen from this list cannot be doubly used to satisfy the Design Thinking pathway or other TIDTEM minor categories.